threefoldtech/info_grid/src/documentation/farmers/3node_building/6_boot_3node.md

 ## 3. Receive the Farming Rewards

 The farming reward will be sent once per month at the address you gave when you set up your farm.
-You can review this process in the section [Creating the Farm on ThreeFold Grid](./1_create_farm.md).
-If you created a TF farm with the TF Connect App, the address will be your TF Connect Wallet address.

-For the TF V3, rewards are locked for a 24 months period of after 30% of farm utilization.
-As of now, this is not implemented.
-This means that you can withdraw your farming rewards anytime you want.
-For more details on this, please refer to the section [ThreeFold Token (TFT)](../../threefold_token/threefold_token.md).
-Details of this locking system implementation will most likely be discussed by the upcoming DAO.
-Stay tuned.
+You can review this process [here](./1_create_farm.md#add-a-stellar-address-for-payout).

 That's it.
 You've now completed the necessary steps to build a DIY 3Node and to connect it to the Grid.
-In the next section, we will give you more details on Farming Optimization and Planification.
-This will maximize your farming efficiency as well as help you plan the economics of farming.

-## Advanced Booting Option - Network Booting (PXE)
+## Advanced Booting Methods (Optional)

 ### PXE Booting with OPNsense